Tnguy58/simmonsproshop-pwa/README.md

 ## Progressive Web Development Practices
 - The Gulp build-tool was used to:
-  - watch and automatically perform unit testing by constantly checking for syntax errors
+  - remove image metadata
-  - decreases the number of HTTP requests the broswer has to make with the server by concatenating / minifying CSS and Javascript files
+  - concatenate / minify CSS and Javascript files
-  - optimize / reduce sizes of image files by removing their metadata.
+  - automatically perform unit testing and constantly check for syntax errors
 - The Bootstrap framework was used to:
-  - make the web app responsive, mobile-first
+  - add responsiveness
   - create modern components such as a carousel, navbar, etc
 - The SASS styling language was used to:
-  - nest common CSS components together to reduce redundant code
+  - nest common CSS components together
 - The React Javascript library was used to:
   - add Javscript code to create dynamic content
   - reduce redundant code by reusing components